opaliss/Numerical-Methods-for-ODEs-PDEs/README.md

-# MAE290B
+# MAE290B (Winter 2022 UCSD)
-Numerical Methods for PDEs and ODEs.
+Code used for a course in numerical methods for PDEs and ODEs- mainly finite differencing.